FusionAuth developer image

 An object that can hold any information about the System that should be persisted.

 The number of events to retain.
-Once the the number of event logs exceeds this configured value they will be deleted starting with the oldest event logs.
+Once the number of event logs exceeds this configured value they will be deleted starting with the oldest event logs.

 Whether or not FusionAuth should delete the login records based upon this configuration.
 When true the loginRecordConfiguration.delete.numberOfDaysToRetain will be used to identify login records that are eligible for deletion.
 When this value is set to false login records will be preserved forever.